DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-not regularly employed.[^14_Fu_64] Buunk, Dijkstra, Fetchenhauer and Kenrick agreed that men prefer physically more attractive mates, while women prefer mates who are more well-educated, self-confident, intelligent, dominant, well-off and respected.[^14_Fu_65] Henry, Helm and Cruz’s comparison of 18 desirable traits among college students in mate selection with the studies from 1939 to 2011 also agreed that women preferred of men who were ambitious, industrious and financially well off.[^14_Fu_66]
+not regularly employed.[^14_Fu_64] Buunk, Dijkstra, Fetchenhauer and Kenrick agreed that men prefer physically more attractive mates, while women prefer mates who are more well-educated, self-confident, intelligent, dominant, well-off and respected.[^14_Fu_65] Henry, Helm and Cruz's comparison of 18 desirable traits among college students in mate selection with the studies from 1939 to 2011 also agreed that women preferred of men who were ambitious, industrious and financially well off.[^14_Fu_66]

-Chinese people’s mate selection criteria have been changing and inconsistent as a result of the great social changes.
-Traditional values, socialist reconstruction, utilitarianism and consumerism have exerted their influence to different generations of Chinese since the founding of the New China in 1949.[^14_Fu_67] Li’s study of 300 personal advertisements found Chinese men attached more importance to income and household registration,[^14_Fu_68] while Chinese women valued personality, height and educational level.[^14_Fu_69] Urban residents cared more about
+Chinese people's mate selection criteria have been changing and inconsistent as a result of the great social changes.
+Traditional values, socialist reconstruction, utilitarianism and consumerism have exerted their influence to different generations of Chinese since the founding of the New China in 1949.[^14_Fu_67] Li's study of 300 personal advertisements found Chinese men attached more importance to income and household registration,[^14_Fu_68] while Chinese women valued personality, height and educational level.[^14_Fu_69] Urban residents cared more about